chantastic/sites/chan.dev/src/content/posts/show-more-component.md

 Bonus:

-- Put this entire package into a re-usable module and rename accordingly
+- Put this entire package into a re-usable module and rename it accordingly.
-- Improve accessibility of component
+- Improve accessibility of the component.
 <!--

 ## Add ARIA Attributes for Expandable Content